flexiondotorg/flexiondotorg.github.io/content/posts/20230502-steambox-vs-steamdeck/index.md

 ## Hardware 🖥️

-At the time I had an inventory of parts that were not being used and on the second desk in my office I had a Philips 345B1C 3440x1440 WQHD Monitor, keyboard/mouse and more controllers than I know what to do with.
-From what I had available I selected the following:
+At the time I had an inventory of parts that weren't being used and on the second desk in my office I had an ultra-wide monitor, keyboard, mouse and more controllers than I know what to do with.
+From the parts I had available I selected the following:

 - [Gigabyte B550i Mini-ITX AORUS Pro AX Motherboard](https://www.gigabyte.com/Motherboard/B550I-AORUS-PRO-AX-rev-10#kf)
 - [AMD Ryzen™ 7 5700G](https://www.amd.com/en/products/apu/amd-ryzen-7-5700g)